Human reward hacking

 Two phenomena show up:

-A complementary line shows assisted oversight can help: training models to produce critiques increases the number of valid issues humans find, including on intentionally misleading answers; larger models both critique better and self-critique more, and there’s a useful intuition that recognizing errors is easier than avoiding them (“verification easier than generation”).
+A complementary line shows assisted oversight can help.
+Training models to produce critiques increases the number of valid issues humans find, even on intentionally misleading answers.
+Larger models both critique better and self-critique more, and there’s a useful intuition that recognizing errors is easier than avoiding them (“verification easier than generation”).
 Sounds helpful, maybe?
 (Saunders et al. 2022)

 I’m just spitballing now, but what if we could track the following things in a human-AI interaction?
 Would that shed light on reward hacking?